axibase/atsd/sql/examples/diurnal.md

 ## Example: Filter by calendar

-In this example we calculate the totals for the month of January over a 7 year period in order to determine a range of pneumonia deaths recorded in East-North-Central US.
+In this example we calculate the totals for the month of January over a 7 year period to determine a range of pneumonia deaths recorded in East-North-Central US.
 To retain only samples recorded in January, we use the `date_format(time, 'MMM') = 'Jan'` condition.

 ```sql
 SELECT date_format(time, 'yyyy MMM') AS "date",